vmware-tanzu/community-edition/docs/site/content/docs/latest/headless-install.md

 ### Copy Generated File

-The easist option may be to run the cluster creation UI on a machine that does have a desktop environment.
+The easiest option may be to run the cluster creation UI on a machine that does have a desktop environment.
 You can then copy the generated YAML file from this machine over to the headless machine to perform that actual deployment.